rnayan78/Hackerrank-Data-Structure-Solution/README.md

 # Hackerrank-Data-Structure-Solution
-This repository contains my solution for hackerrank Data Structure problems in python
+This repository contains my solution for hackerrank Data Structure and Algorithms problems in python